Elvinlala/Uploadbypass/README.md

 ## Overview

 Upload Bypass is a powerful tool designed to exploit file upload vulnerabilities.
-It provides a variety of techniques to bypass file upload restrictions, automate common bypass methods, and support custom headers and user-agent manipulations.
+It provides  techniques to bypass file upload restrictions, automate common bypass methods, and support custom headers and user-agent manipulations.

 ## Features